-Of course, one of the main advantages of being part of a collaborative office space is that facilitates networking; one might never know what opportunities, connections or mutual sharing of skills could crop up from a simple hello to your neighbour.
+Of course, one of the main advantages of being part of collaborative office space is that it facilitates networking; one might never know what opportunities, connections or mutual sharing of skills could crop up from a simple hello to your neighbor.
 On the other hand, don't interrupt if someone is clearly busy.
 It's this open attitude that makes coworking spaces vibrant, creative and welcoming.

 6. Spread the word.